 Incorporated in 1855, Belton SC was named after the first president of the Columbia and Greenville Railroad, John Belton O'Neal.
 Though the railroad was a significant factor in the area's success, it was cotton that gave the area its prosperity as it became the primary crop.
 As a result, cotton mills began popping up and the city eventually became the cotton ginning center for South Carolina.

-Today, Belton is home to around 4,500 residents and is home to an arts center that adds a certain character to the city.
+Today, Belton is part of Anderson county and home to around 4,500 residents and is home to an arts center that adds a certain character to the city.
 Residents can rent the art center for private events, and the center itself holds art exhibitions regularly.
 In addition, tennis is a big part of Belton culture and the South Carolina Palmetto championships are held here each year.